evangambit/JsonOfCounties/README.md

 13. [Educational attainment and poverty-rates](https://www.ers.usda.gov/data-products/county-level-data-sets/download-data/) are from the Census Bureau but prepared by the USDA.

+14. Cost of living is provided by Amy Glasmeier at https://livingwage.mit.edu/ for households with 1 adult and 0 children.
+She gets her data from the Bureau of Labor Statistics.

+15. Country industry data ("data/County_Business_Patterns.csv") is from the Census Bureau from https://data.census.gov/cedsci/table?q=CBP2019.CB1900CBP&g=0100000US.050000&n=N0200.00&tid=CBP2019.CB1900CBP&hidePreview=true&nkd=EMPSZES~001,LFO~001 and is not included in the repo because it is large (44MB) but is available in Google Drive [here](https://drive.google.com/file/d/1QIDt6uNEARaNrQK0db0jrMsVgY27soWs/view?usp=sharing).

+16. County health data from [county health rankings](https://www.countyhealthrankings.org) ([credits](https://www.countyhealthrankings.org/credits))

 Note that this "counties.json" does NOT contain a superset of each data source.
 For instance the racial/age demographic breakdown provided by "cc-est2019-alldata.csv" is extremely specific (giving race/sex break downs for every age bucket for the last 9 years!) but we don't include all of that in counties.json.

 Fortunately, it shouldn't be too hard for somebody with some Python experience to modify "create_json.py" to add whatever additional data they might need.